 - What is food spoilage?
 How do you know when food is spoiled? - How do we keep food from spoiling?
-Suggest some different methods for preservation. - Gauge students' perception of preservatives, how they work and if they are necessary. - Food spoilage occurs when the product is no longer deemed fit to eat by a consumer.
-This could result from physiochemical changes, like stale bread, or microbial spoilage, like moldy bread.
+Suggest some different methods for preservation. - Gauge students perception on preservatives, how they work and if they're necessary? - Food spoilage occurs when the product is not longer deemed fit to eat by a consumer.
+This could result from physiochemical changes, like the stale bread, or microbial spoilage, like moldy bread.
 Food is preserved through storage in certain environments or containers, processing techniques, or the addition of preservatives.
 Most preservatives work though specific mechanisms.
 In this activity you'll be evaluating the role of water in food spoilage.

-Activity

-• Sort products based on shelf life.
+Activity - Sort products based on shelf-life